awsdocs/amazon-s3-userguide/doc_source/WebsiteEndpoints.md

 If you have a registered domain, you can add a DNS CNAME entry to point to the Amazon S3 website endpoint\.
 For example, if you registered the domain `www.example-bucket.com`, you could create a bucket `www.example-bucket.com`, and add a DNS CNAME record that points to `www.example-bucket.com.s3-website.Region.amazonaws.com`\.
 All requests to `http://www.example-bucket.com` are routed to `www.example-bucket.com.s3-website.Region.amazonaws.com`\.

-For more information, see [Customizing Amazon S3 URLs with CNAMEs](VirtualHosting.md#VirtualHostingCustomURLs)\.
+For more information, see [Customizing Amazon S3 URLs with CNAME records](VirtualHosting.md#VirtualHostingCustomURLs)\.

 ## Using a custom domain with Route 53<a name="custom-domain-s3-endpoint"></a>